AraveetiDhaarani/Myntra-Hackerramp-WeforShe/README.md

 To run the application , download the Myntra folder.
-In the fashion_communities_backend folder , install nodejs,express,mongoose using the following commands: npm init , npm i mongodb express body-parser .
+In the fashion_communities_backend folder , install nodejs,express,mongoose using the following commands: npm init , npm i mongoose express body-parser .
 After that run "node index.js" in the command prompt.
 Make sure the location is fashion_communities_backend.
 Go to browser and go to "localhost:3000"